 Harry performs on a beautiful 1780 Pietro Antonio Landolfi violin on loan from anonymous but very generous benefactors.

 ||Violin Concerto No. 5 in A KV 219 Turkish

 ||Symphony No. 4 in E min.
 Op.
 98

-George Wood Performing Arts Centre, Yarra Valley Grammar School, 84-90 Kalinda Rd, Croydon
+George Wood Performing Arts Centre, Yarra Valley Grammar, 84-90 Kalinda Rd, Ringwood

 Adult $25, Concession $20, Children under 16 free